Can I Be Compensated For Pre-Existing Conditions After a Car Accident?

 The negligent party who caused the accident is responsible for the victim’s full damages even though the reaction was unexpected.
 The negligent party can’t escape liability just because the victim was predisposed to more serious injuries.

-Time is Limited to Pursue Your Right to Compensation
+Time is Limited to Pursue Your Right to Compensation in Florida

 In Florida, the statute of limitations gives you four years to file a personal injury lawsuit.
 The clock begins running as soon as the accident happens.
 Unfortunately, it can sometimes take a while for you to discover that the accident aggravated an injury you already had.